maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 Memory usage drops when using quantization.
 For example, Google states that when applied to Inception image recognition challenge, memory usage gets compressed from 91MB to 23 MB.

-TPUs use integer rather than floating point operations, which highly reduces the hardware footprint and improves the computation time by up to 25 times.
+TPUs use integer rather than floating-point operations, which highly reduces the hardware footprint and improves the computation time by up to 25 times.

 ## TPU instruction set

-TPU is designed to be flexible enough to accelerate computation times od many kinds of neural networkds model.
+TPU is designed to be flexible enough to accelerate computation times of many kinds of neural networks model.

-Modern CPUs are influenced by Reduced Instruction Set Computer (RISC) design style.
+Modern CPUs are influenced by the Reduced Instruction Set Computer (RISC) design style.
 The idea of RISC is to define simple instructions (load, store, add, multiply) and execute them as fast as possible.

-TPUs use Complex Instruction Set Computer (CISC) style as instruction set.
+TPUs use Complex Instruction Set Computer (CISC) style as an instruction set.
 CISC focus on implementing high-level instructions that run complex tasks such as multiply-and-add many times with each instruction.

-## What is a TPU made of ?
+## What is a TPU made of?

 TPUs are made of several computational resources :
-- Matric Multiplier Unit (MXU) : 65,536 8-bit multiply-and-add units for matrix operations
+- Matric Multiplier Unit (MXU): 65,536 8-bit multiply-and-add units for matrix operations
-- Unified Buffer (UB): 24MB of SRAM that work as registers
+- Unified Buffer (UB): 24MB of SRAM that works as registers
 - Activation Unit (AU): Hardwired activation functions

-Here's an example of some high-levels instructions specifically designed for neural network inference that controle how the MXU, UB and AU work :
+Here's an example of some high-levels instructions specifically designed for neural network inference that control how the MXU, UB, and AU work :
 - Read_Host_Memory : Read data from memory
 - Read_Weights : Read weights from memory
-- MatrixMultiply/Convolve : Mulriply or convolte with the data and weights, accumulate the results
+- MatrixMultiply/Convolve: Multiply or convolve with the data and weights, accumulate the results
 - Activate : Apply activation functions
 - Write_Host_Memory : Write results to memory